Perhaps you want to boot to a linux OS via syslinux (or isolinux) but load a grub4dos menu from the menu?

 syslinux -f -d /boot/syslinux f: f:\syslinux.bin

-(if you want to install an earlier version like version 3 - e.g. if you get 'not a COM32R image' error when using syslinux version 4) then simply use the cd command to change to the appropriate version which is located in the RMPrepUSB\Syslinux folder structure).
+If you want to install an earlier version like version 3 – e.g. if you get ‘not a COM32R image‘ error when using syslinux version 4) then simply use the cd command to change to the appropriate version which is located in the RMPrepUSB\Syslinux folder structure.

-Note: If you already have a syslinux.bin or isolinux.bin file present in your payload OS, then you may not need to create the syslinux.bin file.
+If you already have a syslinux.bin or isolinux.bin file present in your payload OS, then you may not need to create the syslinux.bin file.

 3. Now install grub4dos to the Master Boot Record by clicking on the RMPrepUSB Install grub4dos button and say YES when prompted.
 Then press ENTER to copy across the grldr file when prompted.